dwork269-wq/demo/README.md

    - `ELEVENLABS_API_KEY`: Your ElevenLabs API key
    - `APP_PASSWORD`: Your chosen password

+### Important: Python Version Compatibility

+The app includes a `runtime.txt` file specifying Python 3.11.9 for compatibility with `pydub`.
+If you encounter audio processing issues:

+1. **Check Python Version**: Ensure Render is using Python 3.11.x
+2. **Alternative**: If Python 3.13+ is used, the app will fall back to mock data mode
+3. **System Dependencies**: Render may need additional system packages for audio processing

 ### Frontend Deployment

 1. **Create a new Static Site on Render**